brightsign/bs-playground-prometheusNodeExporter/README.md

 registry write networking prometheus-node-exporter-port 9100
 ```

+After the registry key has been set, reboot your player.

 ## Docker Installation

 This project uses Docker - install from below links if it's not installed on your machine.